tangentsoft/pidp8i/README.md

 automatically disabled, as when configuring the software on a single-core Raspberry Pi.
 See the next item for details.

-This automatic `--no-idle` feature only went into effect on 2017.03.30, and the changes it makes aren't normally updated as part of the normal build-and-install sequence because it involves overwriting files you may consider precious.
-Specifically, the SIMH simulator configuration scripts, installed at `$prefix/share/boot/*.script`.
+Since this automatic `--no-idle` feature only went into effect on 2017.03.30, and the changes it makes don't normally take effect when re-installing over the top of an existing installation, you may need to take additional steps to get this new "no idle" behavior.
+This configuration setting changes the PDP-8 simulator configuration scripts installed at `$prefix/share/boot/*.script`, but the `sudo make install` step doesn't overwrite those files because they may contain local changes.
 If you want to enforce no-idle behavior on an existing installation, you therefore have several options:

-1. Hand-edit the installed SIMH scripts to match the changes in the newly-generated `boot/*.script` files in the build directory; or
+1. Hand-edit the installed simulator configuration scripts to match the changes in the newly-generated `boot/*.script` files in the build directory; or

 2. If your previously installed binary OS media images — e.g. the OS/8
-    RK05 disk image that the simulator boots from by default — is precious but the SIMH configuration scripts aren't precious, you can copy the `boot/*.script` files over the top of your existing `$prefix/share/boot/*.script` files; or
+    RK05 disk image that the simulator boots from by default — are precious but the simulator configuration scripts aren't precious, you can copy the `boot/*.script` files over the top of your existing `$prefix/share/boot/*.script` files; or

-3. If neither your SIMH configuration files nor the binary OS media images are precious, you can force the installer to overwrite them with a `sudo make mediainstall` command after `sudo make install`.
+3. If neither your previously installed simulator configuration files nor the binary media images are precious, you can force the installer to overwrite them both with a `sudo make mediainstall` command after `sudo make install`.

     Beware that this is potentially destructive!
-If you've made changes to your PDP-8 operating systems or have saved files to your OS system disks, this option will overwrite those changes.
+If you've made changes to your PDP-8 operating systems or have saved files to your OS system disks, this option will overwrite those changes!

 The only practical reason I know of for setting `--no-idle` in NLS mode is that it can result in slightly higher SIMH benchmark results.
 I don't